-Income taxes were \$0, for the year ended December 31, 2021 and for the period from November 3, 2020 (inception) to December 31, 2020 because we are an exempt Cayman Islands company and are not subject to income tax in the United States or in the Cayman Islands.
-We did not withdraw any interest from the trust account in the year ended December 31, 2021.
+There were no income tax expenses for the years ended December 31, 2022 and 2021 because we are a Cayman Islands exempted company and are not subject to income tax in the United States or in the Cayman Islands.
+We did not withdraw any interest from the Trust Account in the years ended December 31, 2022 or 2021.